planetlearning/planetlearning.github.io/pages/manual/planet.md

 ### View Feedbacks
-Firstly, you can view your feedbacks by going to the `Manager Page` (Picture 1) then `Feedbacks` (Picture 2) to view the feedback list.
+Firstly, you can view your feedback by going to the `Manager Page` (Picture 1) then `Feedbacks` (Picture 2) to view the feedback list.

 ![Dashboard Feedback](images/planet-feedback-to-manager.png)
 ![Manager Feedback](images/planet-feedback-manager.png)